 5. What was your initial vision of Fuel?
 Did you foresee it getting to where it is today?

 Ford: Our initial vision of Fuel was to be all things business for ENTs.
 The less challenging task was providing Marketing, Finance and HR services, but we didn’t have much experience with ancillary services like allergy, sleep and balloon sinuplasty.
 For those specialties, we had to identify high performing practices and industry leading physicians so we could learn how they were achieving their outcomes.
 We then broke down their patient care into a step-by-step process and enriched it with marketing and counseling tools.

 6. In what ways do you work best together?

 Parker: Ford is very analytical and likes to think through things.
 I like to move quick so it’s become a good balance.
 Ford looks at the details – he’s cautious and critical and critiques everything and thinks about what could go wrong.
 I’m more opportunity-seeking and growth-oriented.
 If we were both one way it wouldn’t be good, so the balance helps us analyze things properly.

 7. Do you share the same vision for Fuel’s future?

 Parker: Yes, to keep growing and build something stable and successful.
 We want a good, solid organization where people want to be.
 We want to keep doing the right thing while maintaining a good company culture.

-Anything else you’d both like to share with this audience that’s not included in the audience?
+8. Anything else you’d both like to share with this audience?

 To learn more about the history of Fuel and the services we offer, contact your regional manager.